Biddleville (Charlotte neighborhood)

 Biddleville is the oldest surviving predominantly African-American neighborhood in Charlotte, North Carolina.
 It is located one mile west of Uptown and Interstate 77 along Beatties Ford Road.
+Biddleville is home to Johnson C. Smith University, a historically black college.

+History

-Biddleville is home to Johnson C. Smith University, a historically black college originally called the Henry J. Biddle Memorial Institute, that was formed shortly after the Civil War to educate aspiring black preachers and teachers.
+The Johnson C. Smith University was originally called the Henry J. Biddle Memorial Institute, that was formed shortly after the Civil War to educate aspiring black preachers and teachers.
 In 1876 it was renamed Biddle University.
 Biddleville arose as a supporting community of the Institute and was distinctly separate from Charlotte until it was annexed by the city in 1907.